ericaraujophd/socialmodeling/segregation/class02.md

    - **Change the neighborhood definition:** e.g., use a larger or smaller neighborhood size.
    - **Introduce heterogeneity:** e.g., allow agents to have different tolerance levels or preferences.
    - **Add mobility constraints:** e.g., limit how far agents can move in a single step.
 2. Write your Lab Memo.
-You can [download the template in here](../resources/lab-memos/Lab_Memo_1_Worksheet.docx).
+You can [download the template in here.](https://calvincollege-my.sharepoint.com/:w:/g/personal/ea47_calvin_edu/ET85m4EZjGJBgUieIcf-DbwBLsmcQR2NA9Sj765A0VpDRQ?e=ywmLIN)
 3. Make sure you add the codes you've changed, as well as interface modifications.
 4. Submit your Lab Memo in PDF format through Moodle.

-[Here is one example of a Lab Memo](../resources/lab-memos/Lab_Memo_Worksheet_Example.pdf) for the Fire model.
-Use it as a guide for writing your own lab memos during this course.
+---